apolloconfig/apollo/apollo-audit/README.md

 ```

 This will generate a special data influence.
 It means that all entities matching the input parameter value have been affected.

+## How to verify the audit-log work

+### check-by-UI

+The entrance of audit log UI is in Admin Tools.

+Then, we can check if the AuditLogs are created properly by searching or just find in table below.

+Then, check in the trace detail page.

+We can check if the relationship between AuditLogs are correct and the DataInfluences caused by certain AuditLog is logically established.

+In the rightmost column, we can view the historical operation records of the specified field's value.
+Null means being deleted~

+### check-by-database

+The databases are in ApolloPortalDB, the table `AuditLog` and `AuditLogDataInfluence`.